 Harrogate in the 21st century

 In the early 21st century Harrogate is still a thriving town.
 The Royal Hall was restored in 2008.
-Today the population of Harrogate is 75,000.
+In 2022 the population of Harrogate was 75,000.

 Timeline of Harrogate